eRossBlum/N-Plus-7/README.md

 • Download the data here https://github.com/ssvivian/WebstersDictionary, unzip, and place in the same directory as plus_seven.py.

+• Make sure you have NLTK installed in the environment.

 • Put input text in a plaintext file in the same directory as plus_seven.py

 • run: